- Library materials will have a 3-week check-out period, with 3-week renewal periods.

 - DVDs, air quality monitors, kill-a-watt devices, and videogames – 2 renewals

-- There is a limit of 10 DVDs and 4 videogames at a time.
+- There is a limit of 20 DVDs from each collection and 4 videogames at a time.

 - The loan period for Book Club Bags is 2 months.
 (Already in a book club?
 Check out Books for Book Clubs)